British Rail Class 555: Construction and commissioning

-In December 2021, Nexus revealed that the Metro fleet had entered the final assembly phase at Stadler’s factory in Switzerland and that the manufacturer is in the process of fitting the main interior components of the first of the new trains.
+In December 2021, Nexus revealed that the Metro fleet had entered the final assembly phase at Stadler's factory in Switzerland and that the manufacturer is in the process of fitting the main interior components of the first of the new trains.
 The works include the installation of wheels, seats, equipment cases, piping, wiring, flooring, windows and other internal furnishings.

 In February 2023, eight Metro drivers attended initial training on the new units on the 4 km Velim test track.

 The first of the 46 units, costing £362 million, arrived in Tyneside on 28 February 2023, and will undergo compatibility testing across the network before entering into service in the Autumn.
+Originally due to enter service in 2023, Nexus revised the date to introduce the units to early 2024, and in January 2024 the date was again revised to the end of the year.